jahnaviraju-k/MCP_Example/README.md

 - Uses a shared MCP Context object that mimics how agents communicate via context in a real MCP system

 # Agent Workflow (MCP-style Routing)
-- The program starts with an input text file (sample.txt)-
+- The program starts with an input text file (sample.txt)- "The Model Context Protocol (MCP) is an emerging open standard designed to connect AI assistants to the systems where data lives, enabling them to access and utilize information more effectively.
+It aims to create a more standardized and open ecosystem for AI applications by providing a universal way to connect AI systems with various data sources and tools."
-- The "SummariserAgent" reads the text and extracts a short summary
+- The "SummariserAgent" reads the text and extracts a short summary- [SummariserAgent] Summarising text...
+[ChartAgent] Generating word frequency chart...
+[ChartAgent] Chart generated and saved.
 - It updates the shared context with that summary
 - The "ChartAgent" retrieves the summary from the context
-- It analyses the frequency of words in the summary and generates a visual bar chart
+- It analyses the frequency of words in the summary and generates a visual bar chart- "Final Context State:
+Context(user_input=Summarise the document and show word frequency chart, summary=The Model Context Protocol (MCP) is an emerging open standard designed to connect AI assistants to the systems where data lives, enabling them to access and utilize information more effectively.
+It aims to create a more standardized and open ecosystem for AI applications by providing a universal way to connect AI systems with various data sources and tools, chart_data=[('to', 5), ('ai', 3), ('and', 3), ('the', 2), ('open', 2)])"
 - The chart is saved locally as word_freq_chart.png

 # Real-World Relevance